 At this time the park, too, was given a new look.
 The Grand Parterre was remodelled and adorned with statues of the most important gods of Olympus.
-The exterior flights of steps, also date from this period and have formed a suitably representative entrance to the main building and Great Hall ever since.
+The exterior flights of steps, also date from this period and form a suitably representative entrance to the main building and Great Hall.

 Nymphenburg Palace, town side, Bernardo Bellotto, known as Canaletto, 1761

 Elector Karl Theodor, who ruled in Bavaria and the Palatinate from 1777 to 1799, changed little at Nymphenburg.
 He had the galleries widened to create new rooms which were furnished in the style of the day.
-In 1792 Karl Theodor opened the Nymphenburg royal gardens to the public.
+In 1792 Karl Theodor opened the Nymphenburg palace park to the public.

-When Bavaria became a kingdom, in the early nineteenth century, Nymphenburg resumed its important function as a residential palace.
+When Bavaria became a kingdom, in the early nineteenth century, Nymphenburg resumed its important function.
 Elector Maximilian IV Joseph, who, as Maximilian I Joseph, was the first King of Bavaria (reigned 1806–25), ordered some of the rooms to be redesigned and appointed with noble Neoclassical furniture.
 The superintendent of the royal gardens, Friedrich Ludwig Sckell, tranformed the geometrical French gardens into a landscape garden in the English style.